 All English majors complete ENG 400 Research Seminars as they approach the end of their undergraduate careers.
 These capstone courses are small in size and enable students to apply research skills and explore specialized topics in literature, writing, theory, and other areas.
 All majors must have completed their Core requirements before taking a seminar.
 Topics vary from semester to semester.

-The following ENG 400 research seminars will be offered in Spring 2019.
+The following ENG 400 research seminars will be offered in Summer and Fall 2019.

 Students can learn about the professor’s research interests from their faculty pages on the department’s website.